awslabs/lambda-streams-to-firehose/README.md

 # Technical Bits

 This function uses the putRecordBatch interface to Firehose to send 500 messages at a time with a max payload size of 4MB (as of 2015-11-02).
-The batches are processed serially so as to preserve the order of messages as they are received from Kinesis.
+The batches are processed serially so as to preserve the order of messages as they are received from the Stream.

 Transformation creates another copy of input records, so you must plan accordingly when sizing the memory limit in AWS Lambda.
 Also consider that user defined transformers which significantly increase message size will need to be stored in memory before being dispatched to Firehose.
-If you need to limit the number of records for any reason, this can be set on the Kinesis Event Source for your function.
+If you need to limit the number of records for any reason, this can be set on the Event Source for your function.

 ----